rancher/docs/content/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/_index.md

 | ----------------- | ------------------- |
 | `<YOUR.DNS.NAME>` | Your domain address |

-As of Rancher v2.5, privileged access is [required.](#privileged-access-for-rancher-v2-5)

 ```
 docker run -d --restart=unless-stopped \
   -p 80:80 -p 443:443 \
-  --privileged \
   rancher/rancher:latest \
   --acme-domain <YOUR.DNS.NAME>
 ```